 Spotting the pastel houses of the best things to do near Portobello Road, so that’s usually the starting spot for seeking them out.

-Other roads including Lancaster Road, Clarendon Road and Westbourne Grove, which also offer up plenty of pastel-y goodness.
+Other roads including Lancaster Road, Clarendon Road and Westbourne Grove, also offer up plenty of pastel-y goodness.

 Read Next: The Ultimate London Bucket List